 Sake

-Sake (Japanese rice wine) is not only for drinking, but also an extremely important condiment for Japanese cooking.
+Sake (Japanese rice wine) is not only for drinking but is also an extremely important condiment for Japanese cooking.
 It does make a big difference if sake is absent.
 It is effective in enhancing umami and removing meat/fish odors.

-However, choosing right sake for cooking can be very challenging.
-The most suitable one is any kind of clear junmai (pure rice sake).
-On the other hand, daiginjo and any kinds of cloudy sake or sake containing additional fruits would not be suitable.
+However, choosing the right sake for cooking can be very challenging.
+The most suitable one is any drinking-grade junmai (pure rice sake).
+On the other hand, daiginjo and any kind of cloudy sake or sake containing additional fruits would not be suitable.

-The ironic trap is that some of products marked as "cooking sake" are not always the best option for cooking because they contain added salt and can mess up the salt balance when following a recipe.
-The reason these cooking sakes are cheaper is because by adding salt and other additives, they won't get taxed as alcohol.
-If you buy cooking sake with added salt, be sure to adjust the salt or soy sauce content in the recipe to avoid making it overly salty.
-When I mention sake in my recipe, I mean sake without any salt content so this is something you will need to consider.
+The ironic trap is that some of the products marked as “cooking sake” are not always the best option for cooking because they contain added salt and can mess up the salt balance when following a recipe.

 Mayonnaise

-Even though mayonnaise is available in every country.
-Japanese mayonnaise works the best with Japanese cooking.
-One notable difference is Japanese mayonnaise is not as sour.
-Here are some differences between regular mayonnaise and Japanese mayonnaise:
+Even though mayonnaise is available in every country, Japanese mayonnaise works best with Japanese cooking.
+One notable difference is that Japanese mayonnaise is not as sour.

 Tsuyu Sauce

 Tsuyu sauce is a condiment based on dashi (Japanese soup stock), soy sauce, mirin (or sake), and sugar.
-Originally it was designed to be used with noodles, such as somen, soba, and udon.
-One of the main features of this product is that it is sold in a very diverse lineup of types, such as those used diluted or straight, as well as made with different types of dashi.
+Originally, it was designed to be used with noodles such as somen, soba, and udon.

-In recent years, more and more people have begun to treat it not only as sauce for noodles, but also as a replacement for soy sauce and use it in a variety of dishes.
+In recent years, more and more people have begun to treat it not only as a sauce for noodles but also as a replacement for soy sauce and use it in a variety of dishes.

-Even though I have recipe for homemade tsuyu sauce, I tend to keep one shop bought one in my pantry because I often use it in small amounts.
+Even though I have a recipe for homemade tsuyu sauce, I tend to keep one shop-bought in my pantry because I often use it in small amounts.
 When I say tsuyu sauce in my recipe, I mean the concentrated type, not the diluted type.

-In US, I recommend good old Kikkoman's hontsuyu!
+In the US, I recommend good old Kikkoman’s hontsuyu!

 In Japan, I currently use Soumi no tsuyu.